 For further details visit the Transport Scotland website.

 If you are 16, 17 or 18 years old, your Young Scot NEC allows you to buy rail tickets for travel within Scotland at discounted prices.
+You must have your Young Scot card with you when buying tickets and when travelling.

 You can get: